The DCEU comes roaring back to life with superheroes the way they were meant to be, and this time I think we can actually all agree on that.

 Mera drags him back to Atlantis, which should have been their point of departure for Arthur's very own Arthurian quest—the retrieval of an ancient weapon, forged by the legendary founder of Atlantis, bearer of a power so terrible it sunk that lost continent (a backstory which Arthur remembers as "something something trident," and I think we're all with him on that)—but things go badly almost immediately.
 Not only is Orm onto them, crushing Arthur so thoroughly in single combat it's only a miracle he escapes Atlantis at all; to track Arthur onto dry land, Orm's sent Black Manta (partly Yahya Abdul-Mateen II, but maybe mostly a delightfully faithfully-adapted CG cartoon), a ruthless mercenary we met earlier when Arthur left his pirate father to die, and who has nursed a furious vengeance in the meantime.

 It's about a lot, then, starting with an untidy dual allegory that plays heavily on race, with Atlantis made distractingly Aryan and Orm the Pure the most refractive of them all, while more lightly positing that, in the upside-down of the ocean, it's actually the fascists who want to save the whales, and in this they do have a point.
-Despite being untidy, this all works, tapping into universal yearnings: there is a moment where Arthur sees Atlantis, his mother's home, for the first time—a beautiful pattern of bioluminescent lights in the darkness of the ocean—and Momoa regards it with a small, brief smile of reluctant hope that is the most heartbreaking image ever seen in a genre that usually just kills people to try to bully a reaction out of you.
+Despite being untidy, this all works, tapping into universal yearnings: there is a moment where Arthur sees Atlantis, his mother's home, for the first time—a gorgeous barrage of bioluminescent lights in the darkness of the ocean—and Momoa regards it with a small, brief smile of reluctant hope that is the most heartbreaking image ever seen in a genre that usually just kills people to try to bully a reaction out of you.
 Momoa, the one element of Aquaman I was concerned about the most, has fixed whatever faults as an actor he's had in the past: he's given the space to move far beyond the surfer bro Aquaman we met in his previous, might-as-well-call-it-a-cameo appearance, and the traces of that characterization which remain are turned to subtly different ends; he's still quick with a dumb joke and mellow obliviousness, but they feel like a shell now—defensiveness—and this Arthur Curry is shy and wounded and unsure, his carelessness an artifact of feeling like no one has ever cared about him, so why should he care about anybody, or himself?
 It's a great performance, a nearly flawless one, one that trades on Momoan beefcake in shots punctuated with half-snark, half-earnest guitar riffs, and one that trades in Momoa's worst weakness, a glower that looks like he's wondering what you taste like, until the situation calls for looking like he's considering eating you.
 Aquaman isn't a movie about Arthur becoming a king—I mean, it is, but it's not just that, and it's important that when he does claim his throne, he knows he's worthy because he doesn't want it, and doesn't think he's good enough for it, so he'll never take that power for granted.
 Mostly, though, it's about a man becoming aware of vulnerabilities, his own and those of others; of being, as Aquaman baldly states, a hero, not just a king.
 Of all the thousand films that repackage Campbell by way of Star Wars, Aquaman is the one that understands Return of the Jedi the best, in a way that (for example) Wonder Woman, written by morons, never could.

 Director and co-scenarist James Wan taps into his inner George Lucas to pull this feat off, which I mean as a compliment; he called upon his inner Steven Spielberg and Peter Jackson, as well.
 Maybe his inner Snyder, too.
 Yeah, I said it.
 Wan was another quantity I wasn't sure about: previously, his best movie had still been Saw (or, perhaps, The Conjuring 2), and the closest training he'd gotten for Aquaman was Furious 7 (which is, well, a movie).
 But here the results are.
 Now, he might not have had an inner James Cameron available for consultation: the one divisive aspect of Aquaman is its treatment of its underwater environment as water—and the fundamental thing that separates a comic book from a movie (that is, movement) was always going to pose a problem in Aquaman, when a comic could allude to the motion of swimming and the movie was going to have to somehow constantly show it.
 It basically cheats, and is so inconsistent and uncaring about how movement works underwater that it quickly stops registering and even more quickly stops mattering.
 There's a shot of some submarining B-movie or other on a TV in the very first scene (Atlanna, surprised by it, smashes the TV with her trident), and I don't know if that bit of cute was meant to say, "This is better than that," or "This is that."
 But I almost appreciate this about Aquaman: it leaves the solemn contemplation of the undersea realm to a man better suited for it, and leaves his undersea Avatar substantial room for improvement.